stenoip/oodles/README.md

-# Oodles Metasearch Engine
+# Get to know about Oodles Metasearch Engine

 ![Oodles Logo](https://stenoip.github.io/oodles/logo.png)

 ...

-Oodles is a full‑scale, general‑purpose metasearch engine that combines results from Bing, Yahoo and Brave into a single, unified search experience.
+Oodles is a metasearch engine that combines results from Bing, Yahoo and Brave into a simple(beta) search experience.
-It works like Google or Bing: type a query, get web results but with AI‑enhanced ranking,  and zero tracking.
+It works like Google or Bing: type a query, get web results but with AI‑enhanced ranking and zero tracking.

-Alongside its everyday search interface, Oodles also includes optional developer tools for deep crawling and custom index generation.

 ---

-### Who Oodles Is For
+### Oodles Homeport
-Oodles Metasearch is for everyday users who want a Google‑like search engine without tracking and want multi‑source results without bias!
-It’s ideal for everyday users who simply want to type a question and get clean, fas, multi‑source results but it also appeals to people who care about **privacy** and **independence** in how they search.
-Because Oodles pulls results from Bing, Yahoo and Brave at the same time, it gives users a broader, more balanced view of the web instead of relying on one company’s algorithm.
+Oodles Homeport uses a special tool on the web called **localhost**!

+Localhost acts as a private proxy on your own machine that strips all tracking cookies and identifying data before querying search engines.
+This forces Big Tech to see an anonymous, randomized request while ensuring your search history is logged nowhere.

-## What Oodles Metasearch Does
+## Oodles Metasearch

-* **Multi-Source Fetching:** Fetches results from Bing, Yahoo, and Brave simultaneously.
-* **AI Synthesis (Praterich):** Generates  search overviews and summarizes technical results.
-* **Smart Ranking:** AI-driven re-ranking that promotes the top 5 most relevant links above standard algorithmic results.
-* **SERP Detection:** Knowledge Panel, To-Go tools (like translator and calculator) for quick answers.
-* **Deep Image Crawler:** Up to 400 images!
+If you don't want to install anything (or you're too cheap to buy an actual laptop), you can still use **Oodles on the Web** (https://stenoip.github.io/oodles).
+It has A.I intregation, adaptive chat, optional AI overviews and more.

+## Is A.I bloat?

+Yes.
+We believe A.I is bloatware when

 ---